mercator-ocean/copernicus-marine-toolbox/README.md

 - set the `HTTPS_PROXY` variable.
 For eg: `HTTPS_PROXY="http://user:pass@some.proxy.com"`.
 It should work even with `COPERNICUSMARINE_TRUST_ENV=False`.
 - use a `.netrc` file but be aware that having a line: "default login anonymous password user@site" is incompatible with S3 connection required by the toolbox.
 Also note that if you have `COPERNICUSMARINE_TRUST_ENV=True` (the default value) then if `NETRC` environment variable is set with a specified location, the `.netrc` file will be read from the specified location there rather than from `~/.netrc`.

+#### Number of concurrent requests

+The toolbox makes many requests to STAC to be able to parse the full marine data store STAC catalog.
+For that, it uses asynchronous calls.
+It can be problematic to do too many requests at the same time.
+To limit the number of requests at the same time you can use: `COPERNICUSMARINE_MAX_CONCURRENT_REQUESTS`.
+The default value is `15` and minimum value is `1`.

+Note, that this concerns only the catalog parsing step so the describe command and the start of the get and subset command.
+It does not apply when downloading files or listing files from the get command or when requesting the data chunks for the subset command.

 ## Command Line Interface (CLI)

 ### The `--help` option